Fair trial. Unfair trial. How do we know the difference?

 Chief Justice John Roberts, U.S. Supreme Court

-Through careful research, we can measure the fairness of trials, making it possible to distinguish fair and unfair trials in a similar way as umpires calling balls and strikes.
+Through careful research, we can measure the fairness of trials, making it possible to distinguish fair and unfair trials in a similar manner as an umpire calling balls and strikes.

 Objective